selemondev/nuxt-ui-vue/README.md

 ## Getting Started

-Add `Nuxt UI Vue` to your project by running one of the following commands:
+Add `Nuxt UI Vue` to your project by running one of the following commands below:

 ```bash